smart-data-models/dataModel.DataQuality/DataQualityAssessment/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `accuracy[number]`: Accuracy measures the maximum systematic numerical error produced in a sensor measurement  - `address[object]`: The mailing address  .
+- `accuracy[number]`: Accuracy measures the maximum systematic numerical error produced in a sensor measurement.  - `address[object]`: The mailing address  .
 Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `completeness[number]`: Completeness quantifies the number of missed measurements or observations in a given time window  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCalculated[string]`: Date of the calculated entity defined by the user.  - `dateCreated[string]`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `outlier[object]`: Includes information about the outlier characteristics of the measurement.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `precision[number]`: Precision measures the standard deviation of a dataset.
-That is, it measures how close the values in the dataset are to each other  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+That is, it measures how close the values in the dataset are to each other.  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `synthetic[object]`: Includes information about the origin of the measurement.  - `timeliness[number]`: Average timeliness of the data-stream  - `type[string]`: NGSI Entity type.
 It has to be DataQualityAssessment  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->